 “But what is the truth of our social existence?”

 Why would anyone invest a large percentage of their reading time in Knausgaard’s 3600-page novel?
 Is it worth it?
-I started reading it because I was curious about this Norwegian writer’s experiment with a new form of writing, which emphasizes … Continue reading
+I started reading it because I was curious about this Norwegian writer’s experiment with a new form of writing, which emphasizes frankness, speed, quantity, and courage.
+I continued reading because … Read More

 “To live the complete human catastrophe is terrible indeed, but to write about it?”

 Karl Ove Knausgaard is a Norwegian writer who conducted a public experiment.
-He wanted to see what would happen if he wrote honestly about his life, aiming to “penetrate that whole series of conceptions and ideas and images that hang … Continue reading
+He wanted to see what would happen if he wrote honestly about his life, aiming to “penetrate that whole series of conceptions and ideas and images that hang like a sky above reality” in a six-volume novel.
+On … Read More

 “I want to show you the world, as it is all around us, all the time.”

 How does Karl Ove Knausgaard’s collection of letters for his unborn daughter compare to Rilke’s Letters to a Young Poet and Ta-Nehisi Coates’ Between the World and Me?
-All three are beautiful explorations of ideas; all are meant to guide, … Continue reading
+All three are beautiful explorations of ideas; all are meant to guide, not to provide solutions.
+What distinguishes this book, … Read More

 “What was consciousness other than the surface of the soul’s ocean?”